arikast/mascii-quickstart/README.md

 Once notated in Mascii, a piece can then be converted to a variety of formats including standard printed sheet music, playable sound files, and many other widely used formats.

-Mascii is great for emailing, embedding in web pages, or using in a wiki page, among other uses.
+Mascii is great for emailing, embedding in web pages, or using in a wiki page, among other uses, making it ideal for sketching, jotting down, and sharing musical ideas from any computer keyboard.
+Mascii prioritizes the full and easy expression of the essence of Western polyphonic music with a terse, minimalist syntax, making it particularly efficient for jotting down musical thoughts regardless of harmonic and rhythmic complexity.

 ## Mascii 2 Examples